 Budgeting and Forecasting: The Basics

 Let’s start with the obvious: It’s not imperative for every business to have a budget, and most small companies do just fine without one.
-However, if you have a rapidly growing business, or if you plan to apply for a bank loan or seek outside financing in the near future, then you've probably reached the point where you need to give some thought to budgeting.
+However, if you have a rapidly growing business, or if you plan to apply for a bank loan or seek outside capital in the near future, then you may have reached the point where you need to start budgeting.

-If you’ve never created a budget, the idea can feel overwhelming at first.
-Where do you start?
-What information do you need?
-How do you make reasonable predictions?
-The good news is that budgeting is not as complicated as most people think.
-In fact, the basic budgeting process can be boiled down to three main steps:
+If you’ve never created a budget before, the idea can feel overwhelming.
+Where do I start?
+What information do I need?
+How do I make accurate forecasts?
+The good news is that budgeting isn't as complex as most people think.
+In fact, the basic budgeting process can be boiled down to three steps:

 The starting point for any budget or forecast is to gather your financial results for the past two or three years and lay them on the table.
-Unless you’re launching a new business (in which case there’s nothing to look at), this data will serve as your foundation and will provide the best indication of what’s going to happen next year.
+Unless you’re launching a new business (in which case there’s no data to look at), this will serve as your baseline and will provide the foundation for what’s going to happen next year.
 As the old saying goes, “Past results are the best predictor of future performance.”

 Next, take a step back and make a few educated guesses about the future.
-Don’t worry about crunching any numbers yet, just start by asking yourself some fundamental questions: Is the market for your product or service increasing or decreasing?
+Don’t worry about crunching any numbers yet, just start by asking yourself some fundamental questions: Is the market for your products/services increasing or decreasing?
 What do you think your sales growth will be next year?
 Will you face any big expenses in the near future?

 Trust your instincts and try not to overanalyze.
 Most business owners have a strong sense of intuition about these things.

-When it comes to sales, it's often a good idea to create two scenarios: a conservative one and an aggressive one.
+When it comes to sales forecasts, it's often a good idea to paint two scenarios: a conservative one and an aggressive one.
 Why?
-Because most entrepreneurs constantly fluctuate between a safe sales forecast (what they know they can get) and a more optimistic vision (what they'd like to achieve if everything goes well).
-The truth often ends up somewhere in between, so when you’re budgeting it’s useful to look at both scenarios.
+Because most entrepreneurs constantly fluctuate between a safe sales projection (what they know they can get) and a more optimistic target (what they hope will happen if everything goes well).
+The truth often ends up somewhere in between, so it’s useful to look at both scenarios.

 Legal stuff: This information is provided for educational purposes only and does not constitute advice for your specific situation.